cx-prog-lang/.github/features/switch_in_struct.md

 ### Legacy C Compatibility

-(Level: transparent) This feature is transparent to legacy C code, as specifying a label inside a structure definition hasn't been legal.
+This feature is **transparent** to legacy C code, as specifying a label inside a structure definition hasn't been legal.
 Also, this feature reuses an existing keyword (`switch`), so there is no keyword-identifier collision.